11shwetanegi/hello-world/README.md

 first repository

 hello fellas!
-here is a student to learn alot about coding.
+here is a student to learn about coding.